microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ```
     > **Note**: For more information regarding the script and its implementation, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file, included in the **1.1.953.0\Script and Readme to pull Azure AD B2B users on-prem_v1.0.3.zip** file you downloaded earlier in this task.

+31. Install the AzureAD PowerShell Module using the script below.
+Confirm any prompts while installing it.

+    ```
+    Install-Module AzureAD
+    ```

-31. Execute the script and ensure that it did not return any error messages.
+1. Execute the script and ensure that it did not return any error messages.

     > **Note**: You can schedule script execution in regular intervals by using Windows Scheduled Tasks.
 For details, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file.

-32. Switch back to the Azure Active Directory Users and Computers console and verify that a user account of **jane.doe** is listed in the **Demo B2B Accounts\\Enabled** organizational unit.
+2. Switch back to the Azure Active Directory Users and Computers console and verify that a user account of **jane.doe** is listed in the **Demo B2B Accounts\\Enabled** organizational unit.
 You may have to refresh the console.

     > **Note**: In a production environment, you could provide access to Integrated Windows Authentication apps by leveraging Microsoft Identity Manager.
 You can also provide access to on-premises apps that support SAML-based authentication directly from the Azure portal.
 For more information, refer to Grant B2B users in Azure AD access to your on-premises applications at <https://docs.microsoft.com/en-us/azure/active-directory/b2b/hybrid-cloud-to-on-premises>.